markchen555/Gighub-Api/README.md

 ### Gighub-Api - Job search made easy.

-An easy to use and intuative job search plateforme for both job seeker and HR
+An easy to use and intuative job search plateform for both job seekers and HR
 <br>

 ---